mgyura/pyd-google_cal/readme.txt

 == Description ==

 Creates a shortcode for dropping in a Google Calendar.
 The plugin uses your WordPress Timezone by default.
-Example: [pydgooglecal account="michael@pokayoke.co" width="800" height="600"].
+Example: [pydgooglecal account="YOUR_CAL@ACCOUNT.COM" width="800" height="600"].

 == Installation ==